caseynishu/installer/Ubuntu_deb/weavedconnectd_1.3-07_x86/readme.txt

 To install Weaved to your x86 64-bit Debian system:
 1) Copy the deb file to your system.
-We now have both armhf and armel versions.
 2) Run "sudo dpkg -i <deb file name>"
 3) Now run "sudo weavedinstaller" to install remot3.it services individually from the on-screen menus.
 4) Or alternatively, you may edit and run /usr/bin/remot3_register for a table-based installation script suitable for mass production.